-- 1.7 The structure of the remainder of this method statement is as follows, setting out our approach and following each of the stages through to the identification of a best value, adaptive plan. - Section 2 The Best Value Planning approach - Section 3 Stage 1: Input Data Validation - Section 4 Stage 2: The Decision-Making Framework - Section 5 Stage 3a: Integrated Risk Modelling - Section 6 Stage 3b: Investment Modelling and programme visualisation - Section 7 Stage 4: Shortlisting - Section 8 Stage 5: Testing the shortlisted programmes - Section 9 Stage 6: Selecting the preferred programme - Section 10 Stage 7: Consultation on the Best Value Plan for the South East of England - 1.8 There are also a set of appendices that provide additional information on the decision support tools and data control.
+The structure of the remainder of this method statement is as follows, setting out our approach and following each of the stages through to the identification of a best value, adaptive plan.

+- Section 2 The Best Value Planning approach - Section 3 Stage 1: Input Data Validation - Section 4 Stage 2: The Decision-Making Framework - Section 5 Stage 3a: Defining the Situation Trees (Steps 1-5) - Section 6 Stage 3b: Investment Modelling and programme visualisation (Steps 6-11) - Section 7 Stage 4: Shortlisting - Section 8 Stage 5: Testing the shortlisted programmes - Section 9 Stage 6: Selecting the preferred programme - Section 10 Stage 7: Consultation on the Best Value Plan for the South East of England

+There are also a set of four appendices that provide additional information on the decision support tools and data control processes.